Toward optimal scheduling of jobs on parallel multiprocessor systems

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Smari, Waleed W., "Toward optimal scheduling of jobs on parallel multiprocessor systems" (1996).
 Electrical Engineering and Computer Science - Dissertations.
-Paper 265.
+265.